hypriot/blog/content/post/high-availability-with-docker.md

 >"sudo crontab -e"
 >
->There, insert the following line and save the file.
+>There, insert the following line (without quotation marks) and save the file.
 >
 >"@reboot docker ps"